Gromov Flight Research Institute: Perestroika times

 In 2001 GFRI had a staff of about 5000 then headed by Vyacheslav M. Bakaev.
 Number of research flying test-beds was about 70 complemented with 20 multipurpose test stands and simulators.
 The institute also supported Fedotov Test Pilot School.
 Newly built by AMST of Austria centrifuge then was one of the advanced in the world having a gondola with a 3D visual projection system and formed the core of GFRI's aerospace medical research complex.
 As said Vilgelm I. Vid (GFRI deputy chief for civil aviation) the institute pioneered a civil aircraft upset recovery system to decrease a number of CFIT accidents originated in aeroplane upsets.
 However, Bakaev said GFRI was passing through economic difficulties as most Russian aeronautical facilities.
 The institute was downsized by about 30% since 1996, and most of the test aircraft were underutilized.

 Due to financial problems in the 1990s (known as perestroika times), tourist fighter flights in former secret jets became available, mainly for wealthy western tourists.
 The security check was comparable to the Russian visa.
 On offer for flights was the Aero L-39 Albatros jet trainer, the Soviet-built Mikoyan-Gurevich MiG-21, Mikoyan-Gurevich MiG-23, MiG-25 for stratosphere "Edge of Space" flights, the MiG-29 Fulcrum and even the Sukhoi Su-27 Flanker.
-From June 2006, such a flights was stopped.
+From June 2006, such flights were stopped.

 The airline was established by the institute in 1995 as a wholly owned commercial subsidiary and named Gromov Air (later Moskovia Airlines).